AAV Titration by qPCR Using SYBR Green Technology

 - Pipette tips

-Master Mix: Count the number of samples (n) and prepare master mix for an additional 10 samples (n+10, the additional samples will ensure that you don’t run out of master mix before the last sample due to pipetting error).
-You will need 15 μL of master mix per sample.
+Master Mix: count the number of samples (n) and prepare master mix for an additional 10 samples (n+10 - the additional amount will ensure that there is enough master mix for all samples).
+Each sample requires 15 μL of master mix.